Health Physiology / Healthcare Science - BSc (Hons) - Video

 In this section

 This programme also provides a route into year two BSc Hons Healthcare Science (Cardiac Physiology / Sleep & Respiratory Physiology).
+These programmes are designed to provide vocational education at undergraduate level for careers in healthcare science.

 On successful completion of year 1 Health Physiology, students will be given the option to apply to transfer to year 2 BSc Hons Healthcare Science.